Stocks & Trading Education Hub Cracking the Code: What is the MACD Indicator?

 Definition and explanation of the MACD (Moving Average Convergence Divergence) indicator

-Understanding the purpose and significance of the MACD in technical analysis
+That said, here is the purpose and significance of the MACD in technical analysis:

 History and Development of the MACD